d-connolly/d-connolly/README.md

 Aspiring Data Analyst
 ---------------------

-Having recently finished a Level 3 Data Bootcamp, I seek my first role as a data analyst.
-Organised, articulate and quick-to-learn; I am committed to develop the professional experience required to build-on the technical acumen established in recent months.
-My professional experience carries a strong administrative skillset from a financial services environment, where I earned an OCR Level 3 NVQ Diploma in Business and Administration.
-My focus is to attentively contribute to team enterprise whilst managing individual responsibility.
+Hi, I’m Declan!
+I’m an aspiring Data Analyst who recently completed a Level 3 Data Bootcamp with JustIT.
+Passionate about generating value-adding insight, I’m keen to discover opportunities to test new data analysis skills using Python, SQL and Tableau (among others!).
+A self-starter who is organised, articulate and quick-to-learn; my objective is to develop an expert command of data analytics methodologies and tools to employ an ever-evolving robust problem-solving capability.

 *   🌍  I'm based in London
 *   ✉️  You can contact me at [d.connolly@outlook.com](mailto:d.connolly@outlook.com)